 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-ZLoader, Legion Loader and Buer Loader are a couple examples of other malicious programs that operate as malware droppers too.
-In other words, they are designed to install some malware payload.
-Typically, cyber criminals behind these programs seek to install high-risk malware on as much computers as possible which increases a chance to generate more revenue.
-As we mentioned in the introduction, malware like sLoad must be removed from the infected system as soon as possible, otherwise it could cause further installations of software of this kind.
+ZLoader, Legion Loader and Buer Loader are some examples of other malicious programs that also operate as malware droppers.
+Therefore, they install a malware payload.
+Typically, cyber criminals behind these programs seek to install high-risk malware on as many computers as possible, which increases the chance of generating more revenue.
+As mentioned, malware such as sLoad must be removed from the infected system immediately, otherwise it could cause further installation of this type of software.

 How did sLoad infiltrate my computer?

-We strongly recommend not to open attachments (or web links) that are presented in irrelevant emails and/or emails that are received from unknown, suspicious addresses.
-Included web links and/or attachments should be opened only when there is no reason to think that it could be not safe.
-All files and program should be downloaded only from official and trustworthy sources (websites).
-Unofficial websites, various third party downloaders, installers and other channels that we mentioned in the previous paragraph should not be used/ Software must be updated via implemented functions and/or tools that are designed by official developers.
-If operating system or some installed program requires activation, then it should be updated properly as well.
-It is not legal to use various 'cracking' tools for that.
-Besides, they can be designed to infect systems with malware.
-And finally, we recommend to regularly scan the operating system for threats with reputable antivirus or anti-spyware software and make sure that it is always up to date.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open attachments or web links that are presented in irrelevant emails and/or emails that are received from unknown, suspicious addresses.
+Included web links and/or attachments should be opened only when you are sure they are safe.
+All files and program should be downloaded from official and trustworthy sources (websites).
+Unofficial websites, various third party downloaders, installers and other channels (mentioned above) should be avoided.
+Software must be updated via implemented functions or tools designed by official developers.
+If operating systems or installed programs require activation, use official methods and software.
+It is illegal to use 'cracking' tools and they can infect systems with malware.
+Finally, we recommend that you regularly scan the operating system for threats with reputable antivirus or anti-spyware software, which should be kept up to date.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Example of a malicious attachment (.zip) which contains a file that is designed to install sLoad:
+Example of a malicious attachment (.zip), which contains a file designed to install sLoad: